 7) Kansas City

-The Kansas City barbecue sauce is one of the most traditional and basic sauces you can ever get your hands on.
+The Kansas City bbq sauce is one of the most traditional and basic sauces you can ever get your hands on.
 This is a tomato based sauce with a tomato paste and a dozen of other ingredients.
 Moreover, the sauce contains molasses or brown sugar to add an element of sweetness.

 What’s more, this sauce goes with every type of meat, but we recommend you try it with pork or beef ribs.
 It also goes well as dips for sandwiches or french fries.